""

 Minimum Credit Requirement 30 credits

-Minimum Graduate Coursework Requirement 21 must be completed in graduate-level coursework in the HSMT graduate program; courses with the Graduate Level Coursework attribute are identified and searchable in the university's Course Guide (https://registrar.wisc.edu/course-guide/).
+Minimum Graduate Coursework Requirement 22 credits must be completed in graduate-level coursework in the HSMT graduate program.
+Refer to the Graduate School: Minimum Graduate Coursework (50%) Requirement policy: https://policy.wisc.edu/library/UW-1244.

 Overall Graduate GPA Requirement 3.00 (3.25 after 4th semester of full-time study).